Skip to main content

 About

-BLADECHIMERA is a single player action game with a science fiction theme.
+BLADECHIMERA is a single player role playing game with mystery and science fiction themes.
 It was developed by Team Ladybug and was released on January 15, 2025.
 It received very positive reviews from players.

 In this exploration-heavy 2D action game, use your demon sword to interfere with the past, create platforms, and shield yourself from danger to explore a dystopian cyberpunk world depicted in gorgeously animated pixel art.